multycloud/multy-docs/docs/getting-started.md

 <summary>Delete resources with the Multy CLI</summary>
 <div>

-Multy provides a CLI for cases where you can't destroy your infrastructure using Terraform.
+Multy provides a CLI for cases when there is drift between the cloud provider and Multy.
 The CLI allows you to remove ghost Multy resources that have been deleted on the cloud provider but still exist in the internal Multy state.

 To install it, download it from [GitHub](https://github.com/multycloud/multy/releases) or run the following command: